groboclown/webriffs/README.md

     python build.py all

+This will put the web-server files out at `build/exports`.
+That directory has the correct layout as expected by the server.
+Note that the web accesible files are in the `web` subdirectory.

 To simulate an install, you can run:

     python build.py copy_php_test

+This will remove the `admin.php` file, whose existence prohibits the normal execution of the server.

 You will need to setup the MySql database to load the SQL files.
 You can do that by running from the `build` directory:

     ./recreate-db.sh

+This will touch the test setup page and create some initial data.

 # Current Status

 The authentication, film, and branch creation/editing is present.
 The quip storage and retrieval are in the workings.
 The UI is just a rudimentary outline that allows for data input.

+## Known Bugs

+ * The "Add a Film" page can be accessed even if the user doesn't have the authorization to create it.
+This needs to check the user access when showing the create button.
+ *